leoBitto/CloudForge/docs/installation.md

 Ensure the following requirements are met:
 - **Docker** and **Docker Compose** installed on the target server.
 - A **CI/CD pipeline** configured (e.g., GitHub Actions).
+- A domain name and SSL certificates for secure access to the services.

 ### Steps